| Title: | Nonparametric and Semiparametric Mixture Estimation |

 2-week periods from June 1982 to September 1985.
 The frequency for each

-is saved in the data set.
+value of is saved in the data set.

 A data frame with 24 rows and 2 variables: